 Many stalls offer tasters and there are plenty of stalls serving fresh food from steamed buns to homemade tofu and you can even try a quail-egg-stuffed mini-octopus!Nishiki is close to Shijō station on the Karasuma Subway line and Kawaramachi Station on the Hankyu Line.

-7. Go Zen at Ginkakuji | 銀閣寺
+7. Go Zen at Ginkaku-ji | 銀閣寺

-Converted into a temple in 1940, it was a hub of cultural development including the progression of tea ceremony, flower arrangement and Noh theater.
-The Sea of Silver Sand contains the carefully constructed cone known as the moon-viewing platform and the moss garden is equally beautiful.You can either walk the Philosopher’s Path from Nanzen-ji (around 40 minutes) or catch the number 5 or 17 buses from Kyoto Station.
+Converted into a temple in 1940, it was a hub of cultural development including the progression of tea ceremony, flower arrangement, and Noh theater.
+The Sea of Silver Sand contains the carefully constructed cone known as the moon-viewing platform, and the moss garden is equally beautiful.You can either walk the Philosopher’s Path from Nanzen-ji (around 40 minutes) or catch the number 5 or 17 buses from Kyoto Station.

-8. Ryoanji | 龍安寺
+8. Ryōan-ji | 龍安寺

-Home to Japan’s most famous rock garden, Ryoanji is a Zen temple under the Rinzai sect of Buddhism and was originally an aristocratic villa.
-The garden features 15 different rocks and it is thought to be impossible to see them all at once, although if you manage it you will be enlightened.
+Home to Japan’s most famous rock garden, Ryōan-ji is a Zen temple under the Rinzai sect of Buddhism.
+Originally though, it was an aristocratic villa.
+The garden features 15 different rocks, and it is thought to be impossible to see them all at once.
+However, if you manage to do so, you will be enlightened.
 There’s also a beautiful garden and pond to explore and a restaurant which specializes in yudofu (boiled tofu).The temple is a few minutes on Bus 59 from Kinkaku-ji.
 Or it’s 10-minute walk from Ryōan-ji Station on the small Keifuku Kitano line.

 9. Spot a geisha in Gion | 祇園

-The most famous of the five hanamachi (flower towns) of Kyoto, Gion is a well-known place for geisha-spotting.
-Gion is filled with ancient ochiya (teahouses) and ryotei (restaurants) who host high-class evenings of entertainment.
+The most famous of the five hanamachi (flower towns) of Kyoto, Gion is a well-known place for geisha spotting.
+Gion is filled with ancient ochiya (teahouses) and ryotei (restaurants) that host high-class evenings of entertainment.
 Many won’t accept new customers, so you may have to stick to street-watching if you are keen to catch a glimpse of the mysterious women (but be respectful, they are often surrounded).
 With or without the elusive figures, Gion is a beautiful area to explore day or night, with a traditional atmosphere and popular with couples for a stroll after dinner.Gion Shijō Station is the closest option for those arriving by train.
 Bus 206 can also take you close by.

-10. Tenryuji Temple | 天龍寺
+10. Tenryū-ji | 天龍寺

 UNESCO World Heritage Site Tenryū-ji is the most important Buddhist temple in Arashiyama.
 Built to appease the spirit of an emperor in 1339, various disasters have lead to re-building, but the garden has survived and remains a beautiful example of Zen design.
 With a central pond and the Arashiyama mountains forming an equisite backdrop, the view is perfect for a stint of contemplation, and exploring the grounds is a relaxing journey into nature.Tenryū-ji is across the road from the Arashiyama Keifuku Dentetsu tram station.
 Saga Arashiyama Station is a few minutes away and has direct trains from Kyoto Station, whereas the Hankyu Arashiyama Station is a pleasant walk from across the bridge.

 11. Philosopher’s Path | 哲学の道

-A peaceful place to reflect, the Philosopher’s Path runs along the canal in the Higashiyama district and is covered with cherry blossom in spring.
+A peaceful place to reflect, the Philosopher’s Path runs along the canal in the Higashiyama District and is covered with cherry blossom in spring.
 It is beautiful throughout the year however, and is lined with the occasional cafe or shop with detours to shrines and temples along the way.

-The path stretches between Ginkakuji and Nanzenji and is around 2km long.
+The path stretches between Ginkaku-ji and Nanzenji and is around 2 km long.
 One of Japan’s most respected philosophers, Nishida Kitaro, would walk this path to university each day and practice meditation, giving the path its name.The path is located right next to Ginkaku-ji, which can be reached by Bus 5 or 17 from Kyoto Station.

 12. Yasaka Shrine | 八坂神社

-Just across the Kamo River and the welcoming gate to the Higashiyama district, Yasaka Shrine is well known for festivals, weddings and hanami parties in the city.
+Just across the Kamo River and the welcoming gate to the Higashiyama District, Yasaka Shrine is well known for festivals, weddings and hanami parties.
 Founded over 1,300 years ago, it is home to the most famous festival in Japan — the Gion Matsuri — which takes place every July.
-The shrine is surrounded by Matsuyama Park which is great for cherry-blossom viewing and contains Shoren-in Temple, a spot with close associations to the Imperial Family dating back to the 12th century.Yasaka Shrine is a few minutes’ walk from Gion Shijō Station on the Keihan Main Line.
+The shrine is surrounded by Matsuyama Park which is great for cherry-blossom viewing.
+It also contains Shōren-in, a temple with close associations to the Imperial Family dating back to the 12th century.Yasaka Shrine is a few minutes’ walk from Gion Shijō Station on the Keihan Main Line.